sarkug/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script to move file betty

 A script to delete betty

+A script to delete my_first_directory